babesespresso/winred-mmdb-webhook/DEPLOYMENT_SUMMARY.md

 Your webhook includes the following features:

 1. **Automatic Contact Creation/Update**:
-   - Creates new contacts in GoHighLevel when they don't exist
+   - Creates new contacts in MMDB when they don't exist
    - Updates existing contacts based on email matching

 2. **Data Mapping**: